preciofishbone/OmniaDocsG2/blocks/accordion/index.rst

 .. image:: accordion-settings-general-new.png

-+ **Component Title**: If a Title should be shown for the block, add it in this field.
-If no varition exists for the page, it looks like in the image above and you can set the title in the languages active in the tenant.
-If a varition exists, only one title can be set.
++ **Component Title**: If a title should be shown for the block, add it in this field.
+If no variation exists for the page, it looks like in the image above and you can set the title in the languages active in the tenant.
+If variations exists, only one title can be set.
 In that case, titles in other languages are set in the variations.
 + **Page Property to store data**: Select property for the possibibilty to reuse content anywhere else on the page.

 Styling